Skip to content

 I don't know what happened this Spring but was time on hyperspeed??
 Some job changes, a load of kids' school projects and activities ranging from creating 3-D DNA models to piano recitals to soccer matches, and maybe stress over my own expectations about what I 'should' be getting done seemed to take over the days.

 It really didn't help that I left completing 30 pharmacy continuing ed credits (which you have 2 years to do) to the last month this May.
+Adult procrastination fail! (and yes, I did buckle down and finish on time so still legal =)

 But I am SO glad that Summer has begun - ready for a fresh season start - to chill, watch my garden grow, and hopefully see things slow down a bit.
 And glad to finally get to writing a post on all things growing: summer flowers, gardening, and chickens!